4 Best Day Trips to Giethoorn from Amsterdam

 Giethoorn| ©dekoning_peter

-Climb aboard a bus and enjoy a typically Dutch landscape on a 90-minute trip to Giethoorn.
+Climb aboard a bus and enjoy a typically Dutch landscape on a trip of about 90 minutes to Giethoorn.
 Discover the heart of the Netherlands: its canals.
 The experience immerses you in the peace and tranquility of a place where cars are non-existent and time seems to stand still.

 This type of excursion to Giethoorn and the enclosing dike from Amsterdam allows you to explore the city on foot and by boat.
 The inner tour will be flanked by thatched cottages and wooden houses, it is endearing.
 You can also explore on foot, crossing the more than 150 bridges scattered throughout the city.
 Plus, if you list your trip among the things to do in Amsterdam in spring, tulips will be decorating your path.

 Another tour activity is usually a relaxing boat ride past restored farmhouses.
-Further on, the group heads to Afsluitdijk the famous Dutch closure dike that connects North Holland and Friesland.
+Further on, the group heads to Afsluitdijk the famous Dutch closing dike connecting North Holland and Friesland.
 The construction site stretches for 32 kilometers elevated some 7 meters above sea level.
 Behold this example of Dutch hydraulic mastery, which controls Lake Ijsselmeer, formerly known as Zuiderzee.

 Details of interest